-On sites where a risk of encountering deep buried unexploded bombs (UXBs) has been assessed, and where piled foundations are planned, 1st Line Defence can provide an Intrusive Magnetometer Survey to provide clearance ahead of individual pile locations or clusters and boreholes.
+On sites where a risk of encountering deep buried unexploded bombs (UXBs) has been assessed, and where piled foundations are planned, we can conduct an Intrusive UXO Survey to provide clearance ahead of individual pile locations, clusters and boreholes.

-This method permits survey at depths not achievable by non-intrusive methods and in conditions beyond of the detection capabilities of a non-intrusive survey, such as in areas of made ground and gross ferro-contamination.
+This method allows us to survey at depths not achievable by Non-intrusive UXO Survey methods, and in conditions that are beyond the detection capabilities of a Non-intrusive UXO Survey, such as in areas of made ground and gross ferro-contamination.